realpython/flask-sinatra-martini/post.md

 RUN bundle install
 ```

-This `Dockerfile` says that we are starting from a base image with ruby 2.2 installed, adding our application to the `/app` directory and using [bundler](http://bundler.io/) to install our application requirements specified in the `Gemfile`.
+This `Dockerfile` says that we are starting from a base image with Ruby 2.2 installed, adding our application to the `/app` directory and using [bundler](http://bundler.io/) to install our application requirements specified in the `Gemfile`.

 ### Golang (martini)